sheyste/crudnotes-apk/README.md

    d.
 In Supabase Dashboard:

-      - Run the `setup.sql` file in your project's SQL Editor to create the `notes` table, enable Row Level Security (RLS), and set up policies.
+      - Run the `setup.sql` file in your project's SQL Editor to create the `notes` table.

-      - Enable Row Level Security (RLS) on the notes table.

-      - Add a policy for Select/Insert/Update/Delete where user_id = auth.uid().

       - Create a storage bucket called `notes-media` and make it public.